 NICEATM and the PETA International Science Consortium (PISC) presented a webinar series on Alternative Approaches for Acute Inhalation Toxicity to Address Global Regulatory and Non-regulatory Data Requirements.
-During the webinar series, presenters (1) reviewed the regulatory guidelines to define when and how acute systemic toxicity data are used for assessing inhalation toxicity hazard potential; (2) reviewed existing alternative approaches for identifying chemicals likely to cause acute systemic toxicity via inhalation, including mechanism-based models, in vitro and in silico approaches; and (3) identified mechanisms of acute toxicity that may constitute key events in adverse outcome pathways for acute inhalation toxicity.
+Webinar presenters reviewed regulatory guidelines relevant to assessing inhalation toxicity hazard potential and alternative approaches for identifying chemicals likely to cause acute systemic toxicity via inhalation, and identified mechanisms of acute toxicity that may constitute key events in adverse outcome pathways for acute inhalation toxicity.
 The webinar series steering committee was comprised of members from government and nongovernment stakeholder organizations including NICEATM, PISC, The Dow Chemical Company, Simulations Plus, Inc., the Netherlands Organisation for Applied Scientific Research, and the U.S. Environmental Protection Agency (EPA).

 NICEATM is collaborating with PISC, EPA, and industry scientists to support a workgroup focused on inhalation toxicity.
-The workgroup met February 24-25, 2015, at EPA in Washington to define specifications for development and evaluation of an in vitro system to assess inhalation toxicity of multiwalled carbon nanotubes.
-Recommendations included designing a system that would include different lung cells co-cultured at an air-liquid interface and that would consider relevant human dosimetry and nanomaterial lifecycle transformations.
-PISC used the recommendations from the workshop for a subsequent request for proposals for funding to develop an appropriate testing system; funding was awarded in September 2015.
-Presentations from the workshop and a list of publications developed by workshop participants are available on the PISC website.
+The workgroup met February 24-25, 2015, at EPA in Washington to define specifications for the development and evaluation of an in vitro system to assess inhalation toxicity of multiwalled carbon nanotubes.
+The recommended system would include different lung cells co-cultured at an air-liquid interface and consider relevant human dosimetry and nanomaterial lifecycle transformations.
+PISC used these recommendations for a subsequent request for proposals for funding to develop an appropriate testing system; funding was awarded in September 2015.
+Presentations from the meeting and a list of publications developed by meeting participants are available on the PISC website.

 This activity followed a NICEATM request for information (79 FR 35176, June 19, 2014) on devices and/or technologies currently used for identifying potential inhalation hazards.